-For law firms, lead generation is the name of the game.
+For law firms, lead generation via SEO is critical.
 Growth and profitability are predicated on finding new leads, converting them into clients, and winning cases.
 But if you aren’t investing in SEO, you’re stunting your firm’s potential from the very start.

 Fifteen years ago, law firms could rest on their laurels and get by without a large investment in SEO.
 Today, ignoring SEO is a death sentence.